-- Don’t spam by posting and breaking the rules of the social media site.
+- Don’t spam by posting and breaking the social media site’s rules.

 - Generally, don’t be all about the sale (unless it’s an ad)

-- Don’t say disparaging or inappropriate things about other people, which can destroy your business reputation and credibility.
+- Don’t say disparaging or inappropriate things about others, which can destroy your business reputation and credibility.

 - Don’t misspell content.
 If you need to hire a professional writer, do it.
 If you’re just starting and have limited marketing funds, see if you can trade services to get things done.

 What the statistics mean to those in business: